Historic European cities

 Day Six: Visit Bratislava and continue to Budapest

 Today we'll continue our journey south towards Hungary.
 En route, we'll pass through Slovakia to call at its charming capital, Bratislava.
-Perching on the banks of the River Danube, Bratislava boasts Baroque palaces, pretty churches and an old town flaunting understated elegance.
-After some time to explore, re-board the coach to continue the journey to the Danube-side city of Budapest, for a two-night stay.
+Perched on the banks of the River Danube, Bratislava boasts Baroque palaces, pretty churches and an old town of understated elegance.
+After some time to explore, re-board the coach to continue the journey to the Danube-side city of Budapest.

 Day Seven: Discover Budapest and enjoy a Danube river cruise